 Attend Appointment for USCIS ADIT Stamp

-If you are required to appear at your local USCIS office for the scheduled appointment.
-Be sure to take the following items to the appointment:
+If you are required to appear at your local USCIS office for a scheduled Infopass appointment, be sure to take the following items:

 If your request is urgent, take additional documents as evidence of your need for the I-551 stamp (ADIT stamp).
 Examples include airline tickets, travel itinerary, letter from lender, doctor’s letter about sick relative or death certificate, company letter, etc.

 Regardless of the document type — unexpired physical green card or temporary document — Form I-551 is valid proof of permanent resident status for the purpose of employment and reentry to the United States after travel abroad (of less than one year).
 Employers should accept an unexpired Form I-551 — card or stamp — as a valid I-9 document.